 Every audit consists of several stages.

-- Creation of the new Audit database on monitored SQL Instance and deployment of the monitoring jobs
+- Creation of a new Audit database on monitored SQL Instance and deployment of monitoring jobs

-- Execution of the monitoring jobs – runtime of 24 hours
+- Execution of monitoring jobs – runtime of 24 hours

 - After a 24-hour run, we stop the scheduled jobs and execute a set of additional audit scripts

-- 1.5-2 hours presentation workshop of the Audit results with company’s specialists -where we present audit details and agree on next steps based on audit findings
+- Up to 2-hour presentation workshop of Audit results with company specialists where we present audit details and agree on next steps based on audit findings

-Besides the presentation a document in PowerBI format (URL) with Audit results will be provided, that will summarize issues found on the server with our recommendations as well as state description of the important parts of SQL Server.
-It is designed to be a simple read even if you are missing some key knowledge about SQL servers or databases.
+In addition to the presentation, a document in PowerBI format (URL) with Audit results is provided which summarizes issues found on the server with our recommendations as well as a description of the important parts of the SQL Server.
+It is designed to be a ‘simple read’ even if you are missing key knowledge about SQL servers and / or databases.
 The document also contains a high-level overview for non-technical personnel, to help evaluate the most critical issues found on the server and the cost (calculation in MDs) required to fix them.

 All activities are performed remotely via VPN

-SQL code in user DBs should be decrypted (in case it is encrypted)
+The SQL code in user DBs should be decrypted (in case of encryption)

 SQL Instance Analysis from Woodler is divided into four audit categories described below.

-- Definition who have strong rights in the instance (can do everything with instance )
+- Defining who has strong rights in the instance and can do anything with the instance

 - Report of non-existing users who own SQL agent jobs

 - List of active build-in audits on the instance

 - Summary of audit triggers running after users log into the instance

-- List of databases which already using Transparent Data Encryption
+- List of databases already using Transparent Data Encryption

-- Check of system databases master, msdb a model for user-created objects (those objects will not be created after complete disaster recovery)
+- Check of system database master, msdb a model for user-created objects (those objects will not be created after complete disaster recovery)

 - A report describing users who are marked as database owner in database properties

 - List of instance service accounts